Sonnenherz/sonnenherz-gesundheitskurse.github.io/README.md

 # Deploy

-1. Build the solution with webpack
+1. Deploy the solution with webpack

    ```
-   npm run build
+   npm run deploy
    ```

 2. Enable GitHub to serve your website from `gh-pages` branch